For a general introduction please see Intellectual Property at UNI.

 The technology transfer and commercialization process at UNI is summarized in a flow chart.

-Stage 3 : The Disclosure and analysis of the phase I study are reported to the University’s Intellectual Property Committee (IPC), a unit of the Office of Sponsored Programs.
+Stage 3 : The Disclosure and analysis of the IP are reported to the University’s Intellectual Property Committee (IPC), a faculty and staff committee managed by the Office of Intellectual Property in BCS.
 After review and discussion of the disclosure, the IPC makes a recommendation to the UNI Research Foundation on whether or not to pursue a patent.
 During stages 1, 2 or 3 the University may elect not to file a patent application.
 The decision not to file a patent application will be made within a period not to exceed three months from the date of first submission of the written statement of disclosure.
 In this case the University’s rights to the invention will be released to the inventor.
-The University, however, exercises a right to retain 5% of future royalties.
+The University, however, exercises a right to retain 10% of future royalties.

-Stage 4 : If the IPC recommends pursuing protection of the invention, the UNI Research Foundation may, in certain situations, decide to have Strategic Marketing Services conduct a phase II survey to further examine the marketability of the invention.
-If the inventor plans to commercialize the invention, a business approach is developed with the help of Business and Community Services.
+Stage 4 : If the IPC recommends pursuing protection of the invention, the UNI Research Foundation may, in certain situations, decide to have BCS conduct a survey to further examine the marketability of the invention.
+If the inventor plans to commercialize the invention, a business approach is developed with the help of BCS centers and staff.
 If the business approach includes patent protection, the IPO will help the inventor prepare a patent application, consulting a patent attorney if necessary.
 The UNI Research Foundation may provide all or part of the funds needed to apply for a patent.
 The decision whether to apply for a patent must weigh the cost of the application, which can be $10,000-$15,000, against the potential benefits of this type of intellectual property protection.
 Sometimes an inventor may be advised to claim their idea as a trade secret.
 This allows them to license their innovation while avoiding the cost of applying for a patent.

 Technology transfer is not complete until the innovation is licensed for commercial use.
 Some inventors at UNI have become entrepreneurs, creating spin-off companies that have licensed their product.
 Others have licensed their innovation to outside companies.
 The IPO and Business and Community Services offer assistance finding suitable business and industry partners.